The Doctor's Acquaintances

 The Curse of Peladon

-The Doctor first met Alpha Centauri when the Third Doctor and Jo Grant, taking a trip in the seemingly-repaired TARDIS ("The Curse of Peladon"), found themselves on the planet Peladon as it was intending to apply for membership to the Galactica Federation.
+Following this, The Doctor and Alpha would have their first official meeting when the Third Doctor and Jo Grant, taking a trip in the seemingly-repaired TARDIS ("The Curse of Peladon"), found themselves on the planet Peladon as it was intending to apply for membership to the Galactica Federation.
 Alpha Centauri was one of the members of the committee intended to assess the planet for membership, along with the partly-cybernetic Arcturus, a pair of Ice Warriors, and a chairman-delegate from Earth.
 However, the other delegates were unaware that there was a deeper conspiracy taking place between Hepesh, the high priest of Peladon, and Arcturus, with Arcturus manipulating Hepesh to discourage the idea of Peladon joining the Federation so that Arcturus's planet could use Peladon's resources for itself.
 This plan was interrupted when The Doctor was mistaken for the chairman delegate from Earth, allowing him to lead the other delegates in investigating a series of inexplicable attacks taking place on the planet.

 Although the Ice Warrior delegates dismissed Alpha Centauri as a coward by instinct, they remained to help The Doctor investigate the conspiracy, allowing him to expose Hepesh and Arcturus's goals, with the Ice Warriors killing Arcturus to save The Doctor.
 Although Alpha initially wanted to remain neutral in the potential conflict due to the risk of violence, Jo and the Ice Warriors were able to convince it of the need to act while The Doctor searched for Aggedor and Hepesh, resulting in the Federation representatives declaring that they would do their best to aid Peladon in stabilising its internal affairs until the crisis was over.
 With Hepesh having been killed by Aggedor after The Doctor tamed the beast, The Doctor and Jo departed, realising that this trip had actually been arranged by the Time Lords to ensure that this crucial period of Peladon's history turned out for the best (It was later revealed that the Time Lords had calculated that Alpha would have been one of the casualties of Hepesh and Arcturus's plan if The Doctor had not been present to interrupt the conspiracy).